microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 [environment_setup/docker-image-pipeline.yml](../environment_setup/docker-image-pipeline.yml)
 pipeline definition in your forked repository.

 Save and run the pipeline.
-This will build and push a container image to your Azure Container Registry with the name you have just edited.
-The next step is to modify the build pipeline to run the CI job on a container run from that image.
+This will build and push a container image to your Azure Container Registry.

 ### Create a storage account for the Terraform state